neoapps-dev/Combine/README.txt

 License:
 --------
-The Combine Engine is licensed under the Apache 2.0 License.
+The Combine Engine itself is licensed under the Apache 2.0 License.
+Except for ChaiScript which is licensed under the BSD-3-Clause License.
+Lua and Squirrel are licensed under the MIT license.